cx0222/Flash-Attention-with-Bias-Triton/README.md

-# FlashIPA: Flash Attention Implementation in PyTorch and Triton
+#Flash Attention w.
+Bias Implementation in PyTorch and Triton

 A Triton implementation of Flash Attention with differential bias support.
 This implementation is inspired by the original [Flash Attention paper](https://arxiv.org/abs/2205.14135).